 Michael A. Morris | Owner and Publisher

-Michael received his master of business administration degree with honors from the Goizueta Business School of Emory University in 1992 and earned a bachelor of science from Vanderbilt University in 1985.
+Michael earned a Bachelor of Science degree from Vanderbilt University in 1985 and received his MBA, with honors, from the Goizueta Business School of Emory University in 1992.
 He has four daughters, Jacqueline, Alexandra, Lydia and Hannah.